Departmental Credit by Exam

 Additional Information on Department Credit by Exam (PDF 256K)

 Additional Information on Mathematics Credit by ALEKS PPL

 The Advanced Placement (AP) Program is available through many high schools and enables a high-school student to earn credit toward college in a variety of subjects.
 These courses are equivalent to college freshmen/sophomore level courses.
 High school students who earn AP exam scores of 3 or higher and who submit official score reports to West Georgia usually receive credit for coursework.
 Scores of 4 or higher are required to receive credit for history exams and may also count as Honors College credit.

 The College Level Examination Program or CLEP is a great way to earn college credit.
 Credit is granted upon the successful completion of a standardized test.
 Not only will a person save time by not having to take a course containing material he or she already knows, but the student will also save money by not having to pay for a college class.
 CLEP enables a student to move through his or her freshman and sophomore years at a faster pace.
 At West Georgia, a “K” grade is awarded after successful completion of a CLEP exam.
 The grade will appear on the student transcript and evaluation records.

 International Baccalaureate (IB) scores are also reviewed for possible college credit.
 Students may receive academic credit for exams at each level depending on the score.
 Please review the current IB Policy to determine if you are eligible to receive credit.

-For more information about these or other testing options please visit Learning Support and Testing.
+For more information about these or other testing options please visit Academic Testing Services.